-The accompanying unaudited condensed interim consolidated financial statements of Klondike Gold Corp. ("Klondike Gold Corp." or the "Company") have been prepared by and are the responsibility of the Company's management.
+The accompanying unaudited condensed interim consolidated financial statements have been prepared by and are the responsibility of the company's management.

-In accordance with National Instrument 51-102, the Company discloses that its independent auditor has not performed a review of these unaudited condensed interim consolidated financial statements.
+In accordance with National Instrument 51-102, the company discloses that its independent auditor has not performed a review of these unaudited condensed interim consolidated financial statements.